LumKitty/LIVnyan/README-OAT.md

 * General
   * A sufficiently powerful PC
   * Understanding of OBS filters
-  * Understanding of the Windows (or Linux) filesystem, DLL files, JSON files etc.
+  * Understanding of the Windows filesystem, DLL files, JSON files etc.

 ## Installation
 * Download the latest version from the [Releases Page](https://github.com/LumKitty/LIVnyan/releases) - needs to be at least 1.3a2